-Elementary School Code of Conduct
+Elementary School Code of Conduct 2025-2026

-THE CONSOLIDATED SCHOOL DISTRICT OF AIKEN COUNTY CODE OF STUDENT CONDUCT FOR ELEMENTARY SCHOOL GRADES (K4 - 5)
+THE CONSOLIDATED SCHOOL DISTRICT OF AIKEN COUNTY CODE OF STUDENT CONDUCT

+FOR ELEMENTARY SCHOOL GRADES (4K - 5)

+IMPORTANT: PARENTS AND STUDENTS SHOULD READ THIS DOCUMENT

+CAREFULLY AND PROVIDE THE REQUIRED SIGNATURES ON PAGE 40 & 41.

+PLEASE TEAR OUT PAGE 41 AND RETURN IT TO THE SCHOOL.

-IMPORTANT: PARENTS AND STUDENTS SHOULD READ THIS DOCUMENT CAREFULLY AND PROVIDE THE REQUIRED SIGNATURES ON PAGE 39 & 40.
-PLEASE TEAR OUT PAGE 40 AND RETURN IT TO THE SCHOOL.
+IMPORTANT: PARENTS AND STUDENTS SHOULD READ THIS DOCUMENT CAREFULLY AND ACKNOWLEDGE RECIEPT IN POWERSCHOOL.

-The policies set forth in the following Code of Student Conduct, as adopted by the Aiken County Board of Education, apply to all K4 through 5th grade students of The Consolidated School District of Aiken County.
+The policies set forth in the following Code of Student Conduct, as adopted by the Aiken County Board of Education, apply to all 4K - 5th grade students of The Consolidated School District of Aiken County.
 (Elementary School Principals have broad discretion in the application of this Code due to the early developmental nature of many of their students.)
 This Code of Student Conduct applies to summer school students and students who have an Individual Education Plan (IEP) or a 504 Plan.